uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - ex) A user needs programmatic access to AWS resources through the AWS Cli or the AWS API.
 Access keys will provide the user with the appropriate access.

 ■ Management Console
+  - ex) A company wants to manage its AWS Cloud resources through a web interface.

 ■ CLI

+■ Cloud Development Kit(CDK) : Use to define cloud resources as code and provision the resources through AWS CloudFormation

 ■ SDK : 프로그래밍 방식
+  - Should a developer use to integrate AWS service features directly into an application

+■ CloudShell : Provides command line access to AWS tools and resources directly from a web browser

 ■ Directory Service : AD(Active Directory)를 위한 서비스